Who is Online

 As anyone who reads other articles on this website knows, I am an advocate of nuclear power.
 So, I wondered how much nuclear electricity costs per Watt of installed capacity.

-On-line I discovered that the Barakah Nuclear Power Plant, currently under construction in the UAE, that has a capacity of 5,600MW has a project cost of $US32 billion (1.75 $/W) and the new Shin-Kori units 3 and 4 under construction in South Korea with a capacity of 3,000MW has a project cost $6.3 billion (2.1 $/W).
-These are very much in the same ball-park as the Baltic Eagle and Arcadis Ost 1 windfarms.
+On-line I discovered that the Barakah Nuclear Power Plant, currently under construction in the UAE, that has a capacity of 5,600MW has a project cost of $US24.4 billion (4.36 $/W) and the new Shin-Kori units 3 and 4 under construction in South Korea with a capacity of 3,000MW has a project cost $6.3 billion (2.1 $/W).
+The latter is very much in the same ball-park as the Baltic Eagle and Arcadis Ost 1 windfarms.
 But these are base load and, in addition, can anticipate seasonal; weekly and hourly demand fluctuations.
 They do not require additional capital expenditure on energy storage or suffer the consequential losses and inefficiencies.

 Notwithstanding this debate, in most of the world, it seems, Europe is out of step: there is still just one, on-going, low-cost choice to provide baseload electricity; and that's fossil fuels (mostly coal and gas).